-The Icahn School of Medicine at Mount Sinai is located in East Harlem, and its community is among the most affected by health policy decisions made at the national, state, and municipal level.
-Mount Sinai medical students are acutely aware that physicians have a vital role to play as advocates for vulnerable patients and leaders in health policy, where decisions can have a major impact on our patients’ lives.
-Yet, health policy and leadership are not significant parts of medical education.
-When they are taught, it is often from a birds-eye view, with little discussion of the impact of policy decisions on the lives of patients.
+Healthy policy decisions made at the municipal, state and national levels disproportionately affect Mount Sinai’s East Harlem community.
+Sinai students are acutely aware that physicians have a vital role to play as leaders in health policy and advocates for their most vulnerable patients.
+However, health policy and leadership are not significant parts of medical education.
+When professors do teach about health policy and leadership, it is often from a birds-eye view, with little discussion about the impact of policy decisions on patients’ lives.

-The Leaders in Health Policy track at Mount Sinai has a triple aim:
+The Health Policy Program at Mount Sinai has a triple aim:

-•Empower medical students to take action now to effect current health policy through research, their writing, advocacy, and conference attendance.
+- Empower medical students to take action now to change or improve current health policy through research, policy writing, advocacy and conference attendance.

 Engaged Participation in a Comprehensive Nexus Course

 Students selected for the program will attend the American Healthcare System Nexus course, a year-long weekly curriculum.
 Experts lecture on issues including:

 - History of American Healthcare